Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 I’m a fan of pretty much everything Sole does.

-Actually, that’s a bit of an understatement – I think they’re the best moderately priced home fitness brand around.
+Actually, that’s a bit of an understatement – I think they’re probably the best moderately priced home fitness brand around.

 I say that because I like how Sole emphasizes performance and build over tech features… which is becoming increasingly rare these days.